IntersectMBO/cardano-node/doc/stake-pool-operations/10_query_stakepool.md

 }
 ```

-Each snapshot is taken at the end of a different era.
+Stake snapshots are taken at the end of each epoch.
 The `go` snapshot is the current one and
 was taken two epochs earlier, `set` was taken one epoch ago, and `mark` was taken immediately
 before the start of the current epoch.